schmuio/cryptography/README.md

 <br>

 ## Motivation
-In our experience with enterprise software we have repeatedly encountered a gap between the the developers' need to apply cryptographic operations and the supply of safe and in the meantime easy to use cryptoraphic recipes.
+In our experience with enterprise software we have repeatedly encountered a gap between the developers' need to apply cryptographic operations and the supply of safe and in the meantime easy to use cryptoraphic recipes.
 Yes, all of it is out there, but getting the entire picture together can take weeks, months or years depending on one's inidividual experience.
 We went through this journey and now would like to share our work.
 We intend to continue using this library for our present and future proprietary projects.
 <br>
 <br>

 ## What's in the box
 We have tried to cover a meaningful variety of cryptographic algorithms which are presently considered industry standard.
-There are functions for symmetric encryption, asymmetric encryption, digital signatures, time based one time passwords and multiple utilities for management of cryptographic keys.
+There are functions for symmetric encryption, asymmetric encryption, digital signatures, time based one time passwords, parallelization resistant hashing and multiple utilities for management of cryptographic keys.
 One can find both Go native constructs based on the standard crypto library as well as cloud-specific implementations that offer excellent security and key management features.
 We intend to keep updating the library with additional algorithms and welcome recommendations or feature requests.
 <br>
 <br>